CNGBdb-org/Renaissance/standard/dc_assets.md

 - `css` is the directory contains all the custom but public javascript libary files.
 - `plugins` is the directory stores the 3rd-party plugins.
 - `img` is the directory stores all the custom but public images, including all logos.
+- `font` is the directory stores all the local fonts.
 - `data` is the directory stores all the custom but public data file, e.g. csv files, json files, etc.

 ### `dc_assets/dc_public/js`